Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Addis Ababa, we always rely on the strongest methodology we can ... and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Addis Ababa, we always rely on the strongest methodology we can, and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's credible | How we used it |
+| Source | Why we trust it | How we used it |

 |---|---|---|

-| World Bank - Ethiopia Macro Poverty Outlook | The World Bank's official macro monitoring document for Ethiopia. | We used it to cross-check inflation direction and reform risks.
-We also used it to keep our forecasts consistent with credible institutional macro paths. |
+| World Bank Macro Poverty Outlook Ethiopia | It gives current World Bank forecasts for Ethiopia. | We used it to cross-check growth and inflation assumptions.
+We also used it to understand affordability pressure. |

 Get the full checklist for your due diligence in Addis Ababa